Careers in bioengineering

 Bioengineering brings a broad range of engineering and scientific skills, including some of the newest areas of science in genomics, imaging, and computing, to meet those challenges.

-Our graduates develop high levels of skills and knowledge which can they can apply to biomedical engineering careers or might choose to transfer those skills to a wide range of industries and jobs outside of Bioengineering.
+Our graduates develop excellent skills and knowledge which can be applied to a range of biomedical engineering careers.
+Additionally these skills are highly transferable to graduate roles across a diverse number of industries and jobs outside of the bioengineering sector

 More information on careers